Skip to content

 status: stable

-description: Successful TGT issued with no pre-authentication and RC4 encryption — the AS-REP roasting fingerprint.
+description: Successful TGT issued with no pre-authentication and RC4 encryption.
+The AS-REP roasting fingerprint.

 references: